Want to make purchases now and pay no interest for up to 15 months? Compare 0% purchase rate credit cards to find the right card for you.

-Use this page to compare your options and determine whether a 0% purchase rate credit card is the right choice for you.
+Use this guide to compare your options and determine whether a 0% purchase rate credit card is the right choice for you.

 A 0% purchase rate credit card is one that charges 0% p.a. interest on purchases made within a given time period that begins from the card’s activation.
 This time period typically varies from three to 12 months, but since there is no hard and fast rule, and because these offers come and go from time to time, referring to ongoing promotions at the time you wish to get a new card is always a good idea.